 From Duddingston Village, you can easily catch the number 21 bus back to Barony House Bed and Breakfast, Hotels in Edinburgh.
 Finally, the trip back costs a local bus fare of £1.80 per adult at the time of writing this post.

-Book now at Barony House 5* Bed and Breakfast, Hotels Edinburgh and we will be sure to help you with directions / maps and advice.
+Press the floating Book Now button for a Barony House 5* Bed and Breakfast, Hotels Edinburgh experience and we will be sure to help you with directions / maps and advice.
 Overall, we want to enhance your next vacation to Edinburgh!

 How long does it take to climb Arthur’s Seat?